top of page

 When Cats Can’t Come Inside

 Some cats cannot or will not come indoors.
-In these cases, outdoor shelters are critical—but they must feel safe.
+In these cases, outdoor shelters become critical—but they must feel safe.

 Why Some Cats Avoid Shelters